TheMegamind/sync-holes/README.md

 ## Troubleshooting

-- Most errors that have been reported to date have been the result of syntax or other errors in the user's `sync-holes.env`.
+- Most errors that were reported in beta were the result of syntax or other errors in the user's `sync-holes.env`.
 Please review entries carefully.
 - Errors during execution are logged and displayed, sometimes with a suggested fix.
 You can review any errors by:
   - Checking the log file, or
   - Running `sync-holes -v` to output the log to the screen.
   - Running `sync-holes -v -u` will log to the screen and unmask any sensitive data
 - Any curl errors are printed to the screen and included in the log.
 The `curl_error.log` that is deleted during cleanup is a placeholder and *does not contain any information that hasn't already been logged*.
+- If you incur an error and need help, please create an issue in the reposity and **include a complete verbose log.**

+---

 ## License

 This project is licensed under the MIT License.
 See the script header for details.

-## Disclaimer

-**Pi-hole®**  and the Pi-hole logo are registered trademarks of **Pi-hole LLC**.

-This project is independently-maintained.
-The maintainer is not affiliated with the [Official Pi-hole Project](https://github.com/pi-hole) in any way.